 The administration has undertaken a program to evaluate overhead costs and expenses in each division in an effort to assure that tuition dollars are being spent wisely.
-This program resulted in significant savings since 2008.
-This concerted cost-containment effort, put into place by the administration and supported in each division and at every cost center, has kept tuition increases at 4% or less the last four years.
+This program resulted in significant savings of 3.8% in non-instructional expenses since 2009.
+This concerted cost-containment effort, put into place by the administration and supported in each division and at every cost center, has kept tuition increases at the absolute minimum, especially over the past four years.

-25% of students at GDS received financial aid grants in the 2012-2013 school year, comprising almost one out of four students.
-The average grant per student is $11,100.
+25% of students at GDS received financial aid grants in the 2013-2014 school year, comprising one out of four students.
+The average grant per student is $11,500.
 The financial aid committee, made up of qualified school administrators, endeavors to spread aid evenly across each grade level.

 A student desiring financial aid must go through the standard need-blind application process and be admitted to GDS before applications for financial aid are considered.
 The financial aid application process begins with submission by the family of financial information to the Financial Aid for School Tuition (FAST) service, which computes the family's need and ability to pay based on the financial information submitted.
 If financial aid dollars are available, GDS grants are made based on 95% of the family's need (i.e., GDS requires a family to pay slightly more in tuition than the FAST system determines it is able).
 For purposes of computing need, the potential income of non-working spouses and income of stepparents are considered, and expenses of club memberships, second homes, hobby businesses and depreciation are assumed available to pay school expenses.

 Greensboro Day School does not award athletic scholarships.
 Every GDS family is eligible to apply for need-based financial aid through the Admission and Financial Aid Office.
-Priorities for awarding financial aid have been set by the Board of Trustees' policy and give no recognition or preference to a student's athletic interest.
+Priorities for awarding financial aid are guided by policy and give no recognition or preference to a student's athletic interest.
 Families are attracted to our school for a wide variety of reasons including the strength and success of our academic program, our college acceptance record, our arts programs and our athletic programs.
 We welcome all interested families to apply to our school.
 A strong, need-based financial aid program ensures students can attend GDS regardless of socioeconomic status.

-Tuition paid to Greensboro Day is not tax deductible; however, some extended family members of students may find there are tax advantages to paying a student's tuition directly to the school and should contact their tax advisor for more information.
+Tuition paid to Greensboro Day is generally not tax deductible; however, some extended family members of students may find there are tax advantages to paying a student's tuition directly to the school and should contact their tax advisor for more information.
+There may also be a tax benefit associated with childcare below kindergarten (BB& JK).
 IRS regulations prohibit schools from accepting charitable gifts that designate specific students to receive them; to do so would jeopardize the school's tax exempt status.

 The Annual Fund First is a yearly campaign for unrestricted gifts that is crucial to help meet annual expenses.
 Parents, alumni, faculty, grandparents and friends are asked to make voluntary contributions to GDS a priority in their family's charitable giving.
 The Annual Fund helps make up the difference between what tuition covers and the actual cost of operations.
 Success of this standard independent school finance model depends upon every family's annual commitment to make a charitable gift to the school commensurate with their level of ability.